mcous/decoy/docs/advanced/context-managers.md

 # Mocking Context Managers

-In Python, [`with` statement context managers][] provide an extremely useful interface to execute code inside a given "runtime context," that defines setup and teardown behavior that will run even if that code raises an error.
-Python's built-in file objects provide a context manager interface to ensure the underlying file resource is opened and closed cleanly, without the caller having to explicitly deal with it:
+In Python, `with` statement [context managers][] provide an extremely useful interface to execute code inside a given "runtime context" that defines consistent and failsafe setup and teardown behavior.
+For example, Python's built-in file objects provide a context manager interface to ensure the underlying file resource is opened and closed cleanly, without the caller having to explicitly deal with it:

 ```python
 with open("hello-world.txt", "r") as f: